Lucyjpjones/LucyJones-resume/README.md

   > Resolving deltas: 100% (145/145), done.
 Unpacking objects: 100% (10/10), done.
   ```

 Now, you have a local copy of your fork of the LucyJones-resume repository.

+> Note: The repository name and output numbers that you see on your computer, representing the total file size, etc, may differ from the example I have provided above.

 ---